kgapparov/LeetCodeTaks/README.md

 # LeetCodeTasks
-This is my Way of practising leetcode and AlgoExpert tasks.
+This is my Way of practicing leetcode and AlgoExpert tasks.

 I am coming F(M)ANG!!!!